international employment law firm alliance L&E Global

 If an employer has a non-compete agreement with an employee, but does not want to enforce such agreement, it is advisable for the employer to expressly waive the non-competition duties before the termination of employment.
 Otherwise, once the employment is terminated, the employer will be obliged to pay the non-competition compensation on a monthly basis, or would need to pay three additional months’ non-compete compensation if it intends to rescind the non-compete agreement.

-Under PRC Labour Contract Law, the employee can be required to pay liquidated damages to the employer only under two circumstances, one of which is the violation of his or her non-compete obligation.
+Under PRC Employment Contract Law, the employee can be required to pay liquidated damages to the employer only under two circumstances, one of which is the violation of his or her non-compete obligation.
 In other words, if the employee has violated his or her non-compete obligation, the employer may require the employee to bear the agreed liabilities, which usually include payment of the liquidated damages, refund of the paid compensation, continued performance of the non-compete obligation and compensation for actual losses suffered by the employer, beyond the amount of liquidated damages.

 For non-solicitation obligations, the employer may enforce the relevant clauses in the employment contract, etc. and claim damages for any loss incurred thereof.
 In non-solicitation cases, employers are usually required to provide factual evidence of the solicitation and the related actual losses.